EU to decide on tax haven blacklist, assess U.S. tax reform

 Officials are concerned about possible double taxation of EU companies in the United States as a result of the reform.

-EU ministers will also adopt a common position on taxation of tech corporations like Amazon or Facebook.
+EU ministers will also adopt a common position on taxation of tech corporations like Amazon (AMZN.O) or Facebook (FB.O).
 They have been accused of paying too little tax in the EU by rerouting the booking of their profits to low-tax nations where they have set up headquarters, like Luxembourg or Ireland.